Custom Geometry¶

 Custom Geometry Box¶

-The code describe in the Threejs page about custom geometry is very cool, but it doesn't have all the features we want.
+The code described in the Threejs page about custom geometry is very cool, but it doesn't have all the features we want.
 In particular, there are lots of triangles, but no sides, so we can't have, say, a cube with sides that are different colors.
+(Recall that with Threejs boxes, we can supply a different material for each side of the box.)

 Here's what we might want: